by Dr. Lawrence Wilson

 4. Now and then, it is done improperly causing nerve or other damage.

 Ways to help avoid the need for anesthetics.
-These include the use of breathing exercises, slowing delivery instead of “pushing” all the time in order to allow the tissues to stretch gently and slowly, and underwater birthing, among others.
+These include the use of breathing exercises, slowing delivery instead of “pushing” all the time in order to allow the tissues to stretch gently and slowly, and possibly underwater birthing.
 Keeping the mother relaxed is very helpful, as well.

 With this practice, the mother gives birth while sitting in a tub of comfortably hot, clean tap water.
 The water level must be at least up to her waste and preferably higher.
 The doctor or midwife must also enter the water to deliver the baby, something that many doctors are not interested in doing.
 Sometimes, the father enters the water as well to be very close by.
 He can, however, just sit next to the tub, if he prefers.